p3r7/mpc-2000-floppy-extractor/README.md

 ## Implementation details

-This script uses the excellent [kaitai](https://kaitai.io/) binary parser to extract the fylesystem metadata (file names and position in binary) and then uses native python file operation to extract each file.
+This script uses the excellent [kaitai](https://kaitai.io/) binary parser to extract the fylesystem metadata (file names and position in binary image) and then uses native python file operation to extract each file.